concourse/concourse/README.md

 * [Baggageclaim](https://github.com/concourse/baggageclaim) is a server for
   managing caches and artifacts on the workers

+You can get Concourse up and running on your local machine by following the Contributors guide in [`CONTRIBUTING.md`](https://github.com/concourse/concourse/blob/master/CONTRIBUTING.md)

 To learn more about how they fit together, see [Concourse Components](https://concourse-ci.org/components.html) and [Concourse Internals](https://concourse-ci.org/internals.html).

-Please note that this project is released with a Contributor Code of Conduct.
+Please note that Concourse is released with a Contributor Code of Conduct.
 By participating in this project you agree to abide by its terms.
-You can review the Code of Code of Conduct in `CODE_OF_CONDUCT.md`
+You can review the Code of Code of Conduct in [`CODE_OF_CONDUCT.md`](https://github.com/concourse/concourse/blob/master/CODE_OF_CONDUCT.md)